Morihei Ueshiba: Iwama, 1942–1969

 The government prohibition (on aikido, at least) was lifted in 1948 with the creation of the Aiki Foundation, established by the Japanese Ministry of Education with permission from the Occupation forces.
 The Hombu dojo re-opened the following year.
 After the war Ueshiba effectively retired from aikido.
 He delegated most of the work of running the Hombu dojo and the Aiki Federation to his son Kisshomaru, and instead chose to spend much of his time in prayer, meditation, calligraphy and farming.
 He still travelled extensively to promote aikido, even visiting Hawaii in 1961.
 He also appeared in a television documentary on aikido: NTV's The Master of Aikido, broadcast in January 1960.
 Ueshiba maintained links with the Japanese nationalist movement even in later life; his student Kanshu Sunadomari reported that Ueshiba temporarily sheltered Mikami Taku, one of the naval officers involved in the May 15 Incident, at Iwama.

 In 1969, Ueshiba became ill.
 He led his last training session on March 10, and was taken to hospital where he was diagnosed with cancer of the liver.
 He died suddenly on April 26, 1969.
-His body was buried at Kozan-ji Temple Tanabe-shi Wakayama Japan, and he was given the posthumous Buddhist title "Aiki-in Moritake En'yū Daidōshi" (合気院盛武円融大道士); parts of his hair were enshrined at Ayabe, Iwama and Kumano.
+His remains are interred at Kozan-ji Temple, in the city of Tanabe, Wakayama, where he was born.
+He was given the posthumous Buddhist title "Aiki-in Moritake En'yū Daidōshi" (合気院盛武円融大道士); parts of his hair were enshrined at Ayabe, Iwama and Kumano.
 Two months later, his wife Hatsu (植芝 はつ Ueshiba Hatsu, née Itokawa Hatsu; 1881–1969) also died.